jowariak/jowariak.github.io/content/authors/admin/_index.md

 ---

 I am a Ph.D. candidate in Computer Science & Engineering at the University of Michigan, where my research focuses on applying machine learning and computer vision to environmental and public health challenges.
-At the moment, I develop geospatial AI methods to detect and predict PFAS contamination in water systems, collaborating with nonprofits, government agencies, and interdisciplinary teams to ensure real-world impact.
+At present, I develop geospatial AI methods to detect and predict PFAS contamination in water systems, collaborating with nonprofits, government agencies, and interdisciplinary teams to ensure real-world impact.